IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 <br>

-We can tell that the standard error of the mean will get smaller as the sample size increases.
+The standard error of the mean will get smaller as the sample size increases.
 A smaller standard error would indicate that the sample data is more representative of the total population.
 For example if we had identical standard deviations for two different populations but different sample sizes, then the standard error of the mean would be smaller for the set with a larger sample size.

 <br>

-We can also use the standard error of the mean draw inferences about the population data from a sample.
+You can use the standard error of the mean draw inferences about the population data from a sample.
 This is useful in the many many situations where it would be impossible to measure every individual from a population.
 For example if we 30 sets of fifty samples from a population, we can take the standard deviation of the means of those samples and find a population standard deviation.

 <br>

-## Sampling Error
+## Sampling Error {#sampling_error}

 Sampling error is the difference between the actual population data and the same measure of the sampled data.
 For example the mean of each sample will be different from the mean of the population data.